Active Directory Enumeration: RPCClient

 Group Queries

-After enumerating groups, it is possible to extract details about a particular group from the list.
+After enumerating groups, the user can extract details about a particular group from the list.
 This information includes the Group Name, Description, Attributes, and the number of members in that group.
-It is possible to target the group using the RID that was extracted while running the enumdomgroup.
+The user can target the group using the RID that was extracted while running enumdomgroup.
 For the demonstration here, RID 0x200 was used to find that it belongs to the Domain Admin groups.
-This group constitutes 7 attributes and 2 users are a member of this group.
+This group constitutes 7 attributes and 2 users who are members of this group.

 querygroup 0x200